bluwy/LuaTween-for-Rainmeter/Syntax.md

   Calls Finish then Reverse together

 - **Reinit(index)**\
-  Reinitializes the tween and gets the new values (Have to be called manually, for now)
+  Reinitializes the tween and gets the new values